biglocalnews/bln-python-client/docs/pandas.md

 from pandas import pd
 ```

-Then import the Big Local News extensions and connect them with your `pd` module.
+Then import the Big Local News package and connect it with your `pd` module.

 ```python
 import bln